dxzielinski/TextClassification/README.md

 I applied different approach - used Recurential Neural Networks, changed the way of textVectorization to the encoder from keras module and added saved model with more epochs.

-This programe is only modificated version of excercise from tensorflow website.
+This programe is modificated version of excercise from tensorflow website.